novaprova/novaprova/doc/manual/porting.rst

 Debugging Information
 ---------------------

-Novaprova depends deeply on the DWARF debugging format.
+NovaProva depends deeply on the DWARF debugging format.
 There is a considerable body of code which parses DWARF and depends on DWARF formats and semantics.
-If your platform does not use DWARF natively, or cannot be convinced to by the use of compiler flags such as ``-gdwarf2``, then porting Novaprova will be very much harder and you should contact the mailing list for advice.
+If your platform does not use DWARF natively, or cannot be convinced to by the use of compiler flags such as ``-gdwarf2``, then porting NovaProva will be very much harder and you should contact the mailing list for advice.

 Valgrind